 Obsidian at a Glance

-Those ready for deep self-examination, shadow workers, empaths needing strong protection, and anyone seeking radical honesty with themselves
+People ready for honest self-examination, shadow workers, empaths who need strong protection, and anyone who wants to stop lying to themselves

 “I face my truth with courage, knowing that honest self-reflection is the path to genuine freedom.”